 Funny that this particular recollection of living with her mother, who was absent from most of her childhood, should still be with her some sixty years later.
 She wonders how she has remolded this and other memories over time.
 How her ever-changing emotions, kneaded into the hard-baked facts, have become as indistinguishable from each other as flour is to dough.

-She turns back to the apartment.
-Expecting a change?
-But, of course, nothing has.
+She turns back to the apartment, half expecting a change.
+Of course, nothing has.
 Except that the leaves of the philodendron, animated now, flutter with the breeze from the open door.
-But not so for Mali.
-She feels even more dazed and disoriented than when she first arrived.
+Though not for Mali.
+She’s feeling even more dazed and disoriented than when she first arrived.
 She inhales deep gulps of air.
 Could it be any other way?
-She takes in her surroundings.
-The living room is too calm.
-The leather couch is sad and forlorn looking with only a blue, woolly throw draped untidily over one arm to occupy it.
-Littering the coffee table, fallen petals surround the vase of long-stemmed yellow roses, their heads shriveled and drooping, as if they, too, are too spent to stay up.
+The living room is too calm; the leather couch, so sad and forlorn looking with only a blue, woolly throw draped untidily over one arm to occupy it.
+Fallen petals litter the coffee table around the vase of long-stemmed yellow roses; their heads shriveled and drooping, as if they, too, are too spent to stay up.
 Even the crammed floor-to-ceiling bookshelves appear neglected.
-The crumbling, leather-bound volumes of Goethe, Schiller and Heine are arbitrarily squeezed between hardcover spy novels, paperback love stories, and the European history books that had belonged to David, her mother’s husband.
+The crumbling, leather-bound volumes of Goethe, Schiller, and Heine are arbitrarily squeezed between hardcover spy novels, paperback love stories, and the European history books that had belonged to David, her mother’s husband.
 Those old, tattered German books stand out in Mali’s mind as the remnants, the reminders, of a stolen time and place.

 Unable to throw the envelope away, she left it on the table by the front door, the words jumping out at her each time she passed by.
 That evening, she showed it to her husband, Michael.
 He laughed.
 A raccoon had gotten into the garbage, he said.
 He thought he’d cleaned it all up, but the envelope must have escaped him and been blown to the driveway by the wind.
 She laughed then too.
 And although she admitted a little foolishness to herself, she couldn’t quite let go of the thought that what you do does matter, and she brought the pledge card downstairs, adding it to her stack of bills to pay.